 Kuhn, T. S. (1962)

 The foundational text for understanding how scientific knowledge changes.
-Kuhn's concept of paradigm shifts and theory-laden observation is directly relevant to DP Science teachers.
+Kuhn's concept of major theory changes and theory-laden observation is directly relevant to DP Science teachers.
 Reading even the first two chapters provides the epistemological framework for several months of TOK starter questions.

 Popper, K. (1959)